All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Manufacturing scale-up for microneedle technology at commercial volumes presents additional timeline uncertainty.

-The more realistic scenario may be 2030 to 2032, particularly if dose consistency challenges require reformulation or if Phase II results do not clearly demonstrate non-inferiority to existing injection products.
+The more realistic scenario may be 2030 to 2032, particularly if dose consistency challenges require reformulation or if Phase II results don't clearly demonstrate non-inferiority to existing injection products.
 The FDA's approval standard for new delivery systems of existing drugs requires demonstration that the new formulation achieves comparable pharmacokinetic profiles and clinical outcomes.

 In the meantime, researchers are also working on other needle-free GLP-1 delivery methods including oral peptide formulations with enhanced bioavailability, nasal sprays, and implantable depot systems.
 Any of these could reach market before or alongside microneedle patches.
 The oral semaglutide space in particular is advancing rapidly, with next-generation formulations achieving higher bioavailability than the current Rybelsus product.